 The proposed research will examine researcher intuitions regarding the generalizability of psychological effects across cultural contexts.
-Our investigation will focus on four projects selected by the Psychological Science Accelerator (PSA) in response to two special calls for studies.
+Our investigation will focus on the four projects selected by the Psychological Science Accelerator (PSA) in response to two special calls for studies that will be earried out by their global network of researchers.
+These.
 The PSA is a globally distributed network of researchers in psychological science with members from all six populated continents that coordinates data collection for crowdsourced research projects (Moshontz et al., 2018).
-Selected projects will test the generalizability of psychological phenomena across university and community samples in countries around the world.
-Previous PSA studies have included samples ranging from 11,570 to 25,718 participants from 45 to 89 geographical regions (Bago et al., 2022; Dorison et al., 2022; Jones et al., 2021; Psychological Science Accelerator Self-Determination Theory Collaboration, 2022; Wang et al., 2021).
+Selected projects will test the generalizability of psychological phenomena across university and community samples from 11,570 to 25,718 participants from 45 to 89 geographical regions (Bago et al., 2022; Dorison et al., 2022;- Jones et al., 2021; Psychological Science Accelerator Self-Determination Theory Collaboration, 2022; Wang et al., 2021).
 Similarly, the focal projects for the present research will be designed to be highly powered with considerable regional diversity.